 Actuarial result pensions

-The unrealized actuarial gains and losses related to the defined benefit plans are included in the "Actuarial result pensions".
-The movements in this reserve are not reclassified to the profit and loss account.
+The unrealized actuarial gains and losses related to the defined benefit plans are included in the 'Actuarial result pensions'.
+The movements in this reserve are not reclassified to the statement of profit or loss.

 The other reserves include the cumulative distributable net profits.
 Dividends are deducted from other reserves in the period in which they are declared.